Last update: 14/04/2023.

 If you're more of a youth hostel fan, you'll find below a list of the ones I stayed in.
 You

 As a bonus you will find a useful information, absent from all travel guides: the address in Cyrillic, essential to ask for directions:

-In July 2021 I went back to Bishkek, I visited new hostels but the best ones are still the same:
+In September 2022 I came back to Bishkek, I visited new hostels but the best ones are still the same: